-If a Plan Participant receives services of a Physician or other Licensed Health Care Provider for preventive immunizations, the Plan will pay 100 percent of charges up to the Allowable Fee for the Dependent child or adult (up to age 19).
+If a Plan Participant receives services from a Physician or other Licensed Health Care Provider for preventive immunizations, the Plan will pay up to the Allowed Amount for the Dependent child or adult (up to age 19).
 Deductible and Coinsurance do not apply.